OWASP/samm/Current Releases/head/agile-guidance/agilenotes.md

 # SAMM Agile notes - introduction
-By Rob van der Veer (Software Improvement Group) with the help of many peers and clients.
+By Rob van der Veer (Software Improvement Group) with the help of many peers and clients. r.vanderveer@sig.eu

-r.vanderveer@sig.eu

-Agile notes explain how SAMM topics specifically work for Agile, in the form of best practices and pitfalls, to attain the continuous building in of sufficient security during software development.
+These Agile notes explain how SAMM topics specifically work for Agile, in the form of best practices and pitfalls, to attain the continuous building in of sufficient security during software development.

 **Media**